High Blood Pressure

 - Before having surgery, ask your doctor if you should take your blood pressure medicine on that day.

 - Get up slowly from a seated or lying position and stand for a bit before walking.
-This lets your blood pressure adjust before you start moving and can help prevent dizziness, fainting, or a fall.
+This lets your blood pressure adjust before walking to prevent dizziness, fainting, or a fall.

 - There are many home blood pressure monitors for sale.
 Ask your doctor, nurse, or pharmacist which monitor you need and how to use it.
 Have your monitor checked at the doctor’s office to make sure it works correctly.